dinedal/cirgonus/README.md

 ## Querying

 Currently querying is only limited to the root path and returns all metrics.
-Expect this to be resolved likely before anyone but me reads this message.
+Expect this to be resolved soon.

 e.g., if Cirgonus is running on `ubuntu.local:8000`: